ghik/kubernetes-the-harder-way/docs/02_Preparing_Environment_for_a_VM_Cluster.md

 > [!NOTE]
 > The mysterious `kubernetes` domain name is assigned to a virtual IP that will serve the Kubernetes API
 > via the load balancer VM (`gateway`).
 We are including it for the sake of completeness.
 We will set it up properly
-> in another chapter, so do not bother about it now.
-You may note how it is outside the configured DHCP IP range to
+> in [another chapter](05_Installing_Kubernetes_Control_Plane.md#kubernetes-api-load-balancer), so do not bother about
-> reduce the risk of an IP conflict.
+> it now.
+You may note how it is outside the configured DHCP IP range to reduce the risk of IP conflicts.

 Finally, let's put all the VMs into a _domain_.
 Add these lines into `dnsmasq` configuration: